Characters: Dragon Ball GT Villains

 Syn Shenron/Omega Shenron

 The One Star Dragon created from the wish to revive everyone killed by Frieza and his men.
-Not surprisingly, he's the strongest and vilest of all the dragons, even going to Super Saiyan 4 hardly phases him much (Not helped by Goku being temporarily blind).
-Doesn't get any better when he absorbs all the Dragon Balls to become Omega Shenron, the ultimate dragon.
+Not surprisingly, he's the strongest and vilest of all the dragons, even going to Super Saiyan 4 hardly phases him.
+He becomes more powerful still when he absorbs all the Dragon Balls to become Omega Shenron, the ultimate dragon.
 In the end it takes energy from all over the universe to form the Spirit Ball needed to stop him.
 He has no element unless you count his pure negative energy.

 - Ain't Too Proud to Beg: See Villainous Breakdown below.